spotinst/spotinst-examples/Utilities/AWS/StackSet/README.md

 <ol>   G. Review and Run</ol>
 <ol>

     i.
-On the Review page of the Create Stack wizards, choose ​“I acknowledge this template may create IAM resources”​
+On the Review page of the Create Stack wizard, choose ​“I acknowledge this template may create IAM resources”​
 </ol>